Disclaimer:

 Getting a home loan approval is now not simply about how much deposit you can get together but your ability to service or maintain the mortgage payments.
 Therefore one's income, current debt levels and outgoing expenses are increasingly important in helping you get the 'Yes' from your lender.

-1. Reduce your debt
+1. Reduce Your Debt

 Since the introduction of the CCCFA, the Banks have been taking a very close look at applicants' expenses to ensure that any proposed borrowing is not going to put them in a financially stretched position.
 While the CCCFA is due to change, expenses are still likely to be factored in to some degree when determining a borrowing amount.

-3. Maintain a monthly surplus
+3. Maintain a Monthly Surplus

 When determining what borrowing a client can reasonably be expected to be able to afford, the Banks set a required Monthly Surplus.
 The Monthly Surplus is calculated from your combined monthly income minus expenses confirmed from bank statements, then minus the proposed home loan payments (using the service rate mentioned above).
+By maintaining a consistent monthly surplus you are indicating to the Bank that you are financially able to afford the mortgage payments with money left over should the unexpected expenses arise.